The epitaph read,

 ‘She’ is the country we sing false praises of every year on 14th of August.
 ‘They’ are us.

 Imagine long forgotten, buried nations with tombstones showing how they died.
 If Pakistan were ever unfortunate enough to be wiped off, it would hardly be terrorist attacks, earthquakes, corruption or poverty.
 We’ve had these problems for long.
 There is something else.
 Something more powerful, sneaky, and destructive for a third world country drowning in debt.
-It’s my people’s knack for showing off like there’s no tomorrow.
+It’s my people’s absolute mastery of pretense, or in simpler words… showing-off.

 Weddings.
 They have boiled down to competition, superiority, and status.
 Weddings are no longer about love, bonding, and hope.
 They are about life-choking expensive feasts, clothing, makeup, photography/videography, decor and honeymoons.
 Seven-day wedding celebrations to perhaps plaster their fairy tale love across the country?
 Or maybe just to display a lustful knack for bragging.
 Those who can’t afford without erasing their life savings, think twice, but go ahead anyway.
 Because hey what the heck, you only get married once right?
 So why not go all out.
 Now this by no means accounts for the rising divorce rate in Pakistan.